Police say couple hid dead 5-year-old inside storage unit

 Boyd said Averyauna Anderson told police the girl was experiencing health problems, had lost considerable weight, had trouble digesting food and had been vomiting, but that they never took her for medical treatment.
 She told police that around May 4, the girl was immobile and unresponsive with what appeared to be a weak pulse and shallow breathing.

 She said the couple took turns performing CPR, and later placed Cali in cold water in the shower in an attempt to wake her up, according to the affidavit.
 Averyauna Anderson estimated their lifesaving efforts lasted about 3 hours, but they never sought emergency services.
-When they realized she was dead, the changed her clothing and placed her into a duffel bag, where it remained for about a week.
+When they realized she was dead, they changed her clothing and placed her into a duffel bag, where it remained for about a week.

-Averyauna Anderson told police she and her husband researched how to dispose of a dead body before they rented a U-Haul van on May 10 and placed the duffel bag with the body inside a plastic drum which was then put in a cardboard box and sealed it.
+Averyauna Anderson told police her husband researched how to dispose of a dead body before they rented a U-Haul van on May 10 and placed the duffel bag with the body inside a plastic drum which was then put in a cardboard box and sealed it.

 The next day, Tyler Anderson drove the U-Haul and she followed in their vehicle to Sacramento, she told police.